 Symptoms of endometriosis

-- pain during or after sex
+- deep pain during or after sex

-- difficulty getting pregnant
+- difficulties getting pregnant (also known as infertility)

 How endometriosis is diagnosed

 Speak to your GP if you have symptoms of endometriosis.
 It’s also a good idea to speak to your GP for advice if you know you have endometriosis and you want to start trying to get pregnant.